tetra-code/cse_y2_notes/Q1/ML/week3.md

 - choose an odd k (doesn't solve multi class)
 - To break ties:
     - randomly decide positive or negative
-    - pick class with greater prior
+    - pick class with greater prior (may be the same)
     - use 1-nn classifier to decide

 To measure the distance: